What is Neighborhood Watch?

 Benefits of Neighborhood Watch

-There are obvious benefits Neighborhood Watch volunteers and their communities have experienced throughout the years such as:
+There are many benefits Neighborhood Watch volunteers and their communities have benefited from, such as:

 Reasons for Neighborhood Watch